 Workplace by Facebook operates under a different business model than the consumer version of Facebook -- that is, there are no advertisements.
 Customers also have total control over the data of their employees and can manage what third-party integrations are allowed in their workplace.

 Both an internal product team and an independent security contractor review all Workplace by Facebook integrations before their release, Cross said.
-Facebook screens developers through a registration process before allowing them to build apps for Workplace in the first place, he said.
+Facebook screens developers through a registration process before allowing them to build apps for Workplace in the place, he said.

 But the bad consumer press will likely still cause headaches for the Workplace sales team.
 Facebook already decided to change the name of its enterprise platform, presumably to help differentiate it from the consumer product.
 (It was originally known as Facebook at Work.)